-This content on the best technology business to start is part of the Lean B2B course 🔓.
-Learn to validate your B2B SaaS startup with the Lean B2B Course!
+This content on the best technology business to start is part of the Lean B2B Masterclass 🔓.
+Learn to validate your B2B SaaS startup with the Lean B2B Masterclass!

 All of my jobs have been in B2C.
 I worked in retail, I worked in loyalty, and I’ve sold to musicians.
 Yet, every single technology business I started has been in B2B SaaS.

 - I started a consulting company selling user experience and usability services to businesses.

 - I built Flagback adding a layer on top of the web for quality assurance teams and agencies.